mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

     - It's normally in `(your grid output directory)/(filename)/index.html`
         - The example file might output to `outputs/grids/short_example/index.html`
 - Open the HTML file in a browser.
 Enjoy.
-- If you want to share the content, just copy/paste the whole freakin folder into a webserver somewhere.
+- If you want to share the content, just copy/paste the whole folder into a webserver somewhere.
     - Or upload to github and make GitHub.io pages host it for you.
+[See example here](https://github.com/mcmonkeyprojects/mcmonkeyprojects.github.io)
 - You have a few different clickable options:
     - `Show descriptions of axes and values`: if you used descriptions, you can uncheck this box to hide them.
 Helps save space for direct viewing.
     - `Auto-scale images to viewport width`: this is handy for a few different scenarios